SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/macos-opentelemetry.md

 <img src='img/integrations/hosts-operating-systems/process-metric-collection.png' alt="process-metric-collection" width="400"/>

 :::note
-If the process list needs to be edited in future, you can edit it manually in the OTEL config yaml by adding/removing in the names list under process scrapper.
+If the process list needs to be edited in the future, you can edit it manually in the OTEL config yaml by adding/removing in the names list under process scrapper.

 ```sh
 process: